Atticus29/swarmReporter/README.md

 * Click run in the top option bar (looks like a, "play" icon)

 ### Future Functionality
-- [ ] A user is alerted if a username already exists
+	- [ ] Reporters can see responder’s geographical progress towards them on a map
-- [ ] A claimed swarm re-appears as available if it is not physically retrieved by a certain amount of time
-	- [ ] Contact information between reporter and responder is exchanged
 	- [ ] Ratings/feedback for the responders can be provided
 	- [ ] Ratings/feedback for the reporters can be provided
 	- [ ] Rating/feedback data is persisted on a database
 	- [ ] Ratings can influence e.g. the radius or frequency with which swarms are reported to a particular user
-	- [ ] Swarm reporters pay swarm responders a very small sum of money for retrieving the swarm.
-	- [ ] Reporters and responders can cancel a report/claim
-	- [ ] Reporters can decline a claim
-	- [ ] Reporters can see responder’s geographical progress towards them on a map

 # License